fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 Distractions are a great way to put more pressure on a scene.
 If you’re afraid the PCs will deal handily with a fight you’ve got in store, adding a distraction or two can force them to decide whether it’s more important to trounce the bad guys or deal with the distractions.

 Dealing with a distraction should always have a clear benefit or, failing that, not dealing with a distraction should always have a clear consequence.
-That said, you don’t <em>have</em> to let them know about any negative outcomes of dealing with the distraction.
+That said, you don’t _have_ to let them know about any negative outcomes of dealing with the distraction.

 ## Constraints